Batthinasusma/RePlastix-Innovations-Transforming-Plastic-Waste-into-Sustainable-Solutions-salesforce/README.md

 # RePlastix-Innovations-Transforming-Plastic-Waste-into-Sustainable-Solutions-salesforce

-Project Description  :
+Project Description:

-RePlastix Innovations is a custom-built Salesforce CRM solution developed to automate and manage plastic waste recycling operations.
-The CRM is tailored to streamline plastic waste collection, monitor stock levels of recycled products, manage customer orders, and handle restock workflows—all within Salesforce.
+Re Plastix Innovations is a custom-built Salesforce CRM solution developed to automate and manage plastic waste recycling operations.
+The system streamlines the entire process from waste collection to inventory management of recycled products.
+It ensures real-time monitoring of stock levels, manages customer orders, and automates restock approvals, making the entire supply chain more efficient and sustainable.
+This CRM solution empowers recycling centers with improved visibility, faster operations, and data-driven decision-making.